HungTranEMC2/Marketing-MLOps/README.md

   - **Execution**:  Open the notebook in Jupyter and run the cells sequentially to perform the analysis.

 # Data_Science
 This folder contains the machine learning part of the project.
-Due to the size limit restriction of GitHub, so you have to run the `model_xgb.py` and `model_random_forest.py` to generate the pickle files
+Due to the file's size limit restriction of GitHub, so you have to run the `model_xgb.py` and `model_random_forest.py` to generate the pickle files

 ## Contents
 - `models.ipynb`: